leddoo/kibi/main.md

             - phi args are unique.
             - phi has arg for all preds.
             - return an error instead of panicking.
+            - all params have a `load_nil` in the entry block.
+                - or switch to `Param` & `Local` instructions?
+                - would be a lot saner.
+                - could get rid of entry block.
+                - is just a bit more complicated for constant propagation & local2reg.
         - a logging/tracing system.
             - so i can keep the prints.
             - for debugging & precise regression testing.